-Fig. 4 illustrates the number of calls received at a different network location, namely at antenna 5.
+Fig. 5 illustrates the number of calls received at a different network location, namely at antenna 5.
 In this case, the number of calls does not increase in proportion to the increase in LMP.
-All vehicles must travel through the portion of the network that is within range of antenna 2.
-However, as antenna 5 is located along the freeway section parallel arterial route exists, for which an alternative vehicles diverting from the freeway travel along the arterial and do not make calls to antenna 5.
-As a result, for a LMP of 10%, there is a considerable amount of congestion near antenna 5, which causes the relatively small number of equipped vehicles to make a large number of calls per vehicle.
+While all vehicles must travel through the portion of the network that is within the range of antenna 2, antenna 5 is located along the freeway section for which an alternative parallel arterial route exists.
+Consequently, vehicles diverting from the freeway travel along the arterial and do not make calls to antenna 5.
+As a result, for an LMP of 10%, there is a considerable amount of congestion near antenna 5, which causes the relatively small number of equipped vehicles to make a large number of calls per vehicle.
 When the LMP is 20%, more equipped vehicles remain on the freeway, but the significantly reduced level of congestion considerably reduces the number of calls per vehicle.
-Finally, at a LMP of 50%, many equipped vehicles remain on the freeway and pass by antenna 5.
-This illustrates that the computation of antenna loadings can be a very complex function of the LMP.
+Finally, at an LMP of 50%, many equipped vehicles remain on the freeway and pass by antenna 5.
+Fig. 5 clearly demonstrates that the computation of antenna loadings can be a very complex function of numerous factors.